Lubee Bat Conservancy

+Lubee Bat Conservancy is a nonprofit organization in LaCrosse,florida.
+The organization was founded in 1989 by Luis F. Bacardi as a center for the research, conservation, and breeding of endangered animals; it later narrowed its focus solely to bats, particularly megabats.

-Lubee Bat Conservancy is an Association of Zoos and Aquariums-certified institution in Gainesville, Florida.
+Lubee Bat Conservancy is an Association of Zoos and Aquariums-certified institution.

-Its focus is the research and conservation of bats, particularly megabats.

 History

-Lubee Bat Conservancy has its roots in an organization founded in 1989, the Lubee Foundation, Inc.

-The Lubee Foundation was created by Luis F. Bacardi of the Bacardi spirits company.

-The name "Lubee" was derived from the name of "Luis Bacardi."
+Lubee Bat Conservancy has its roots in an organization founded in 1989, the Lubee Foundation, Inc. The Lubee Foundation was created by Luis F. Bacardi of the Bacardi spirits company.
+The name "Lubee" was derived from the name of "Luis Bacardi".
 In the early years of the organization, it was home to several animal species other than bats, such as parrots, monkeys, and ostriches.

 The Lubee Foundation was used as a temporary holding facility for animals on their way to Disney's Animal Kingdom.

 The Bacardi family and business had a special interest in bats, as bats were the inspiration for its logo.

 When Luis Bacardi died on 12 September 1991, the Lubee Foundation shifted emphasis to focus on bats, rehoming its non-bat species.